Cancellation of one-loop correction to soft tensor power spectrum: One-loop correction to soft primordial gravitons

 where we used that $h_{ij}$ is traceless.
 The contribution from the four-point interaction is easily computed and is given in the soft limit as

 where we have used the angular integral identity,

 By combining the two contributions, we conclude that

 in the soft limit of the external gravitons.
-In other words, the one-loop correction to the tensor power spectrum vanishes in the superhorizon limit, and there is no scale-invariant correction to the tensor power spectrum.
+In other words, the one-loop correction to the tensor power spectrum vanishes in the superhorizon limit, and there is no scale-invariant correction to the tensor power spectrum from the small-scale (potentially enhanced) scalar perturbations.

 In our proof of the cancellation, the identity~\eqref{eq:Grr_logl_deriv} plays the central role.
 It involves one Green's function on the left-hand side and two Green's functions on the right-hand side, and therefore relates diagrams with distinct topologies, \emph{i.e.}, with different numbers of propagators.
 Indeed, our calculation shows that the first diagram in Eq.~\eqref{eq:one-loop_fully-retarded}, after using Eq.~\eqref{eq:Grr_logl_deriv}, reduces to the same topology as the second one in the soft limit, and the relative coefficients are such that the sum cancels out.
 The cancellation of diagrams with distinct topologies in a specific limit is a recurrent feature of theories with non-trivial symmetries and hence Ward-Takahashi identities, such as the gauge theory (see \textit{e.g.}, Refs.~\cite{Sterman:1993hfp,Veltman:1994wz} and Refs.~\cite{Creminelli:2012ed,Hinterbichler:2012nm,Garriga:2013rpa,Hinterbichler:2013dpa,Berezhiani:2013ewa,Tanaka:2015aza,Tanaka:2017nff,Arkani-Hamed:2018kmz,Hui:2018cag}).
 It is therefore natural to expect that our calculation can be understood from the viewpoint of the Ward-Takahashi identity, and we will come back to this point in a separate publication~\cite{our2nd}.